Pega88/chainlink-smart-marketing-campaigns/README.md

 # Future work

+**Aggregation**

+When more Nodes deploy the adapter, the Smart Contract should be adapted to reflect multiple oracles and use an aggregation as per [this example](https://github.com/smartcontractkit/chainlink/blob/master/evm/contracts/Aggregator.sol) to aggergate results.
+Due to the fact of having a custom adapter, focus was not on setting up multiple oracles and chainlink nodes but rather on making the solution work End-to-End.

+**Automated Payouts**

+Using the **[Cron Initiator](https://docs.chain.link/docs/initiators#section-cron)**, the job to validate if a payout of the agency has to be done, could be triggered automatically.
+It would then query the contract for all campaigns that have outstanding balances to be paid, query the target for each campaign and use the external adapter to get the data.
+The callback in the smart contract would then receive the `campaignId` and number of unique visitors for that campaign, to then decide to perform a (potentially partial) payout.
+This would allow marketing agencies to focus fully on their campaign and not having to focus on understanding how to call the smart contract.

 **Multiple websites**

 Currently the Custom Adapter is linked to my own BigQuery dataset for the website of my company (https://fourcast.io), because that's the Google Analytics and BigQuery data I had access to.
 When put into production, every customer will have its own BigQuery datasets which should be reflected in the Bridge and Smart Contract.
 For **security** this is an ideal scenario.
 Having only access to a view limits the options and makes it impossible for any SQL-injection-like operation to modify any data (there's only view access, no write access).